 Due Diligence: Choosing a Licensed Home Security Provider

-In short, it means that the licensed employee of the licensed security firm who comes to your home to set up a fire and/or burglar alarm system has been trained, his or her industry knowledge and technical skills have been tested and verified, and they’ve undergone (and passed) a criminal history background check.
-These licenses must be renewed every 3 years, along with ongoing continuing education credits that are required for renewal.
+A license proves that the individual who comes to your home has been trained, has had their skills and knowledge verified, and has undergone (and passed) a criminal background check.
+Licenses must be renewed every three years and ongoing continuing education credits are required for renewal.

 How can you check if a company or individual is licensed?